Men's Anti-Violence Program (M.A.P.)

 Genesis House Reserves The Right To Decide Who Is Eligible For M.A.P.

-Potential group member must call or email Meg to set up an intake (not the referral source)
+A potential group member must call, email, or fill out the form below to contact Eddy for an intake (not the referral source)

-Meg will meet with potential group member for an intake.
+Eddy will meet with a potential group member for an intake.

 MAP is an open group; eligible group members will begin group asap.